My Fonts and Colors Changed After Switching Squarespace Templates, Can that be Fixed?

 Site Styles Are Template-Specific on 7.0

-On Squarespace 7.0, each template stores its own set of Site Styles values - font families, font sizes, colors, spacing, and button styles.
+On Squarespace 7.0, each template stores its own set of Site Styles values: font families, font sizes, colors, spacing, and button styles.
 When you switch from Template A to Template B, Template B applies its default values.
 Your Template A settings do not transfer.
-This is by design - each template has a different visual system that requires its own configuration.
+This is by design, as each template has a different visual system that requires its own configuration.

 Custom CSS Font Rules May Also Break